viktory683/anyrun/README.md

   - [ ] `?` should return some common help or default usage for plugin
   - [ ] `? <plugin>` should return some plugin usage (maybe based on it's config)
 - [ ] Select first match by default as it is has default activate
+- [ ] Add something like daemon mode to make launch faster.
+Instead of loading all libs and stuff every time we need just open/hide window using daemon
 - [ ] `ci: Security audit` fails up because of `generational-arena` crate as it's unmaintaned.
 Need to move to something more alive